 Learn more about how to Protect Your Relationship: Taxes, Estate Planning & More.

 Learn more about Tax Issues for Same-Sex Couples.

 Learn more about legal issues affecting same-sex couples in the LGBT Law section on Nolo.com.

 See a Lawyer for Help

-Many laws affecting same-sex couples are state specific, so it’s a good idea to see a local lawyer to help you with your estate plan.
-Find an attorney who specializes in legal issues for same sex couples.
-To find a lawyer, ask friends for references or try searching Nolo’s Lawyer Directory.
+Many laws affecting same-sex couples are state-specific, so it’s a good idea to see a local lawyer who specializes in estate planning for same-sex couples to help you.
+To find a lawyer, ask friends for references or search Nolo’s Lawyer Directory.